threadstonesecure/arjun/README.md

 2.	docker run -it --rm -d -p <host port name>:8080 <image tag name>
 	eg: docker run -it --rm -d -p 8888:8080 ankitech/tomcat:1.0

+creating the dev branch for all the sources realted to spring development